 All academic students are assigned a Faculty Advisor based on the selected program of study.
-Each student should work with his/her advisor when selecting courses each semester in order to meet graduation requirements and to select recommended courses for the specific program of study.
+Each student should work with his/her advisor when selecting courses each semester in order to meet graduation requirements and to select recommended courses.

 Below is a "suggested" schedule for entering freshmen who are enrolling in academic courses.
 Taking courses in this order is not a requirement.
 (Developmental courses do not count toward graduation but are counted in the GPA calculation.)